New international students

 There will be a lot of things to see and do in your first few weeks here – the whole experience will be new and exciting but may also leave you feeling confused.

-If you are an international student with a student visa or a Tier 4 visa, please make sure you take the time to read through the terms and conditions attached to your visa.
+If you are an international student with a student visa, please make sure you take the time to read through the terms and conditions attached to your visa.
 Below, you will find a recording of our visa advice and compliance presentation that you must listen to.

 Looking for accommodation in Southampton?